International Studies, BA

-Students in UWM's international studies program take courses in history, political science, economics, anthropology, comparative literature, and foreign languages to build a program around their own specialized interests in international relations, politics, economics, development, or culture and langauge.
+Students in UWM's International Studies program take courses in political science, economics, geography, anthropology, sociology, history, and foreign languages to build a program around their own specialized interests in international relations, politics, economics, development, and language.
 The International Studies (IS) major offers a number of special options designed to help students deepen their knowledge of international affairs.

-Understanding the nuances of globalization in our personal and professional lives, speaking the languages of others, and appreciating cultural diversity are essential skills for living and working in the world today.
-UWM's International Studies program is based on the principles of the liberal arts with an emphasis in broad knowledge of people, places, and institutions, coupled with the skills to be an adaptable professional in a global marketplace.
-International studies majors have the ability to interact across cultures, converse in more than one language, analyze problems across cultural or national boundaries, adapt to new situations, appreciate differences in people and processes, and problem solve across different areas and formats.
+Understanding how international relations and processes work is essential for living and working in the world today.
+The International Studies major gives students broad knowledge of people, places, and institutions, and cultivates the skills necessary to be adaptable and marketable in a fast-moving global economy.
+International studies majors learn to analyze problems across cultural and national boundaries, adapt to new and foreign situations, and problem-solve across different areas and formats.

 With this background, students have job opportunities in many different industries and are prepared for many different roles.
 Career choices immediately after college are often influenced by the hands-on experiences obtained during the college years.
 Students are encouraged to explore all of their options through internships, part-time jobs, and volunteer experiences.
 Students may opt to complete an internship for credit as part of the International Studies major.